0xB10C/find-non-standard-tx/README.md

 Known limitations:
 - Transactions depending on a rejected transaction are rejected as `missing-inputs`
+- Transactions might be rejected for multiple reasons.
+However, only one reason is returned
+- Transactions rejected due to mempool limits (e.g. `too-long-mempool-chain`) can't be analyzed statically without the mempool state
 - Does not report full-RBF replacements mined

 ## Setup